rubychilds/funcProgPrin/README.md

 This repository consists of my solutions to the assignments given in the [Coursera](https://www.coursera.org) course Functional Programming Principles in Scala.
 I would highely advise against copying it if doing such course.
 I have simply placed mine here for reference and to illustrate thought processes.

+Note the gitignore file has been copied from [Github's useful gitignore templates](https://github.com/github/gitignore)

 ## Assignment 1
 Focus on recursion
 ###Exercise 1